DylanHabs/DylanHabs.github.io/server.md

     KinematicCharacterSystem.Simulate(TickConfig.CLIENT_TICK_TIME, new List<KinematicCharacterMotor>{motor}, new List<PhysicsMover>());
 }
 ```
 This correction may cause the player to appear to teleport slightly, which can feel jarring.
-This visual artifact is usually smoothed out later with interpolation or smoothing algorithms
+This visual artifact is usually smoothed out later with interpolation or smoothing algorithms.
 ### Server Side:
 The server is responsible for reading client inputs and, once per tick, sending back an authoritative state update for each player.
 Because packets may occasionally be lost in transit, the server keeps a buffer of the last two ticks of inputs for each client.